yegor256/blog/_drafts/object.md

 {% endhighlight %}

 Even though the method `read()` may return different values, the object is immutable.
-It points to a certain web page and will never point anywhere else.
-It will never change its encapsulated state, and it will never betray the URL it represents.
+He points to a certain web page and will never point anywhere else.
+He will never change his encapsulated state, and he will never betray the URL he represents.

 Why is immutability a virtue?
 This article explains in detail:
 [Objects Should Be Immutable]({% pst 2014/jun/2014-06-09-objects-should-be-immutable %}).